sketchytech/json-book/README.md

 WANT TO SEE HOW THIS WORKS: download the entire PHP folder and open the chapter-parser.php file

-A PHPFiddle version of the code can be found here: http://phpfiddle.org/main/code/6007004

-A codepad version can be found here: http://codepad.org/zyTmc240

 This is a project to develop an organized data structure for JSON books, journals and magazines.
 The approach being taken is to develop the structure for the JSON alongside a set of parsers in order to establish an organic logic.

 Aims to incorporate: